AllisonXinyuan/AllisonXinyuan/README.md

 I began my career as an entrepreneur — right after graduation, I co-founded Tatto, a location-based social app.

 I’m deeply committed to the open-source community.
-I co-founded EvalSys, a living, open-source initiative dedicated to tracking and advancing model agentic capabilities.
+I co-founded EvalSys, a living, open-source community dedicated to tracking and advancing model agentic capabilities.
 We’re building benchmarks, datasets, toolchains, and models to help push the field forward.

 Currently, I’m a seed investor focused on early-stage AI, with particular interest in AI applications, agentic infra, and robotics.
 I aim to be the first partner to startup teams—not just an investor, but someone who builds and codes alongside them.